xima-media/xm_tools/docs/source/_static/api/files/Classes/API/REST/Repository/ApiRepository.php.txt

 use Xima\XmTools\Classes\Helper\Helper;

 /**
- * Abstract class for extbase repositories to retrieve data through a REST URL.
+ * Abstract class for extbase repositories to retrieve data through a REST API.
- * The concrete repository must provide the API route relative to the API URL configured in
- * the TYPO3 constant editor for the concrete extension.
+ * The name of the inheriting repository class will be used for creating the API URL and instantiating model classes.
+This behaviour can be changed by overriding the function getApiTarget().
  *
  * @author Wolfram Eberius <woe@xima.de>
  */
-class ApiRepository extends \Xima\XmTools\Classes\Typo3\Domain\Repository\Repository {
+abstract class ApiRepository extends \Xima\XmTools\Classes\Typo3\Domain\Repository\Repository {
     const PLACEHOLDER_API_URL = '[Api-URL]';
     const PLACEHOLDER_API_ROUTE = '[Api-Route]';